smaremanda/add-in-docs/outlook/manifests/activation-rules.md

 When a logical AND is specified, an item must match all the specified rules in the collection to show the add-in.
 When a logical OR is specified, an item that matches any of the specified rules in the collection will show the add-in.

- **Note**  The [Rule](http://msdn.microsoft.com/en-us/library/c6ce9d52-4b53-c6a6-de7e-c64106135c81%28Office.15%29.aspx) element that you use to specify a collection of rules is of the abstract[Rule](http://msdn.microsoft.com/en-us/library/bcd7a3a7-9cd4-a270-89e0-5386d1c6df01%28Office.15%29.aspx) complex type.
+ **Note**  The [Rule](http://msdn.microsoft.com/en-us/library/c6ce9d52-4b53-c6a6-de7e-c64106135c81%28Office.15%29.aspx) element that you use to specify a collection of rules is of the abstract [Rule](http://msdn.microsoft.com/en-us/library/bcd7a3a7-9cd4-a270-89e0-5386d1c6df01%28Office.15%29.aspx) complex type.
 The **RuleCollection** complex type extends this abstract **Rule** complex type.
 So when you specify a rule collection in a manifest, you must use the **xsi:type** attribute to specify the **RuleCollection** complex type.

 You can combine  **RuleCollection** rules to form complex rules.
 The following example activates the add-in when the user is viewing an appointment or message item and the subject or body of the item contains an address.